-If you’ve exhausted all other options, filing for bankruptcy could eliminate a tax levy and some or all of your tax debt.
+If you’ve exhausted all other options, filing for bankruptcy could eliminate a tax levy and some or all of your back taxes.
 In most cases, tax levies are released within 24 hours of filing for bankruptcy.
-If you file for chapter 7 bankruptcy and your tax debt is at least three years old, you aren’t guilty of tax evasion, and your tax return wasn’t fraudulent, you may qualify to have your income tax debt discharged.
+If you file for chapter 7 bankruptcy and your back taxes is at least three years old, you aren’t guilty of tax evasion, and your tax return wasn’t fraudulent, you may qualify to have your income back taxes discharged.

 Dealing with a tax levy on your own can get overwhelming quickly.
 Since stopping a tax levy can be complicated, it may be in your best interest to hire an experienced tax firm to handle the situation for you.
 Since it isn’t always easy to know which tax firms you can trust, we’ve compiled some companies with excellent reviews and expertise with stopping tax levies.
 Take a look at the tax firms below to find one that meets your needs.